cerbos/express-workos-cerbos/README.md

 CERBOS_HOSTNAME=https://demo-pdp.cerbos.cloud
 CERBOS_PLAYGROUND=ygW612cc9c9xXOsOZjI40ovY2LZvXf43
 ```
 You can find the WorkOS values in your dashboard.

-The Cerbos Demo PDP is being used for this example, but in production you would want to connect to your instance.
+> This example is using the hosted Demo PDP of Cerbos and an example Playground instance.
+If you are running your own Cerbos PDP then update the `CERBOS_HOSTNAME` field to your own instance and remove the `CERBOS_PLAYGROUND` field.

 3. Start the express server